dwyl/phoenix-liveview-chat-example/README.md

 mix phx.gen.schema Message messages name:string message:string
 ```

-and don't forget to run `mix ecto.migrate` to create the new `messages` table.
+> **Note**: don't forget to run `mix ecto.migrate`
+> to create the new `messages` table in the database.

-We can now update the `Message` schema to add functions for creating
+We can now update the `Message` schema
+to add functions for creating new messages
-new messages and listing the existing messages.
+and listing the existing messages.
 We'll also update the changeset
-to add requirements and validations on the message text.
+to add requirements
+and validations on the message text.
-Open the `lib/liveview_chat/message.ex` file and update the code with the following:
+Open the `lib/liveview_chat/message.ex` file
+and update the code with the following:

 ```elixir
 defmodule LiveviewChat.Message do